devravager/Trick-privacy-policy-/README.md

-Welcome to Trick.
+Welcome to Vortex.
 By using this bot, you agree to comply with and be bound by the following Terms of Service.
 If you disagree with any part of the terms, you may not use the bot.

 We reserve the right to update or modify these terms at any time without prior notice.
 You are responsible for reviewing the terms regularly.

 📌 General Terms

-The owner of Trick is committed to providing a safe, efficient, and useful service.
+The owner of Vortex is committed to providing a safe, efficient, and useful service.
 We reserve the right to update the bot, modify or remove features, or restrict access at any time for any reason.
 We may introduce paid services in the future; users will be notified clearly if charges apply.